wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 1.5.8 =
+Postman will proceed even without OpenSSL installed, but with a warning to the user.

 = 1.5.7 =
 Multipart/Alternative email support, Italian translation, and fixes for increased stability.